Adopt a Baby Oak Tree!

 - Weed around the oak when possible to remove invasive species and species that might out-compete the seedling.
 Let us know if the cage is damaged.
 Cages prevent bunnies and deer from eating the trees.
 Check out this image to see how weeding should look.

-- Take a picture of your oak and see the progress over the summer months.
+- Take pictures of your oak and see the progress over time.
 Send us your photos to post!